Arthur E. Drumm: Stephen Beightler

+Stephen Beightler is the grandson of Arthur and Roberta, who is a former New York City model.
+He appeared in Steven Meisel’s Meisel Style underwear campaign in 2000, and featured in Nena’s “Nur Getraumt” music video filmed at CBGB’s in New York City in 2003.
+Other work includes “Barbel Boy” for Tony Miguel in Los Angeles in 2002, as well as a runway show for Goldwell in San Francisco at the Intercontinental Mark Hopkins Hotel in 2000.
+He has appeared as an extra in several productions, including “The Emperor's Club" in 2001 in New York City.
+He began modeling in high school in 1999 while attending Dublin Coffman High School in Dublin, Ohio, working runway shows at the Columbus Convention Center for L’anza being represented by Active Image of Columbus.
+He has also been represented by Grant Wilfley in New York City.

 Custom Augers

 In 2004 he was issued patent along with his son-in-law, which improved an auger boring device.
 This invention is celebrated as progress in the history cited in a patent obtained in 2007 by another individual.
 The "ground-breaking" product was part of a joint venture he became involved with called Custom Augers.

 Military honors

 The Drumm Family was honored by the Union County, OH Veterans Remembrance Committee on Veterans Day, 2008, where a ceremony was held at the Veterans Memorial in Marysville honoring the family's military service.
 He was a member of the American Legion, Union Post 79.